Ways to Quit Tobacco

 The Command utilizes the American Cancer Society’s program of “Freshstart” for Tobacco Cessation.
 This course is designed to assist participants to acquire positive lifestyle skills in the areas of stress management, goal setting, nutrition and exercise to enhance tobacco cessation and remain tobacco free for life.
 Common medications for tobacco cessation are Zyban (also known as Bupropion or Wellbutrin), Chantix (also known as Varenicline) and Nicotine Replacement Therapy (NRT) found in nicotine patches and gum and are available here at the Naval Health Clinic.
 You can also be assisted in going “Cold Turkey” if you choose.

-The course consists of four sessions, each conducted by the program facilitator and/or a subject matter expert.
-The sessions
+The course consists of four sessions, each conducted by the clinic's tobacco cessation facilitator.

-· Location: Sessions entail a variety of learning avenues offered in a relaxed atmosphere, presented in the Health Promotion Classroom near Medical Homeport in the Naval Health Clinic at Cherry Point MCAS.
+· Location: Sessions entail a variety of learning avenues offered in a relaxed atmosphere, presented in the Health Promotion Classroom near the Immunization Clinic in the Naval Health Clinic at Cherry Point MCAS.

 · Individual sessions: Are available for those who cannot attend the weekly classes.